Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

 1. Make sure **Job output start time** is set to **Now**, and then click the **Start** button to start running the job.

+	> Billing for a Stream Analytics job starts when the job is fully running.
+A Stream Analytics job configured to use one streaming unit costs a few cents an hour to run.
+For the latest information regarding pricing, see [Stream Analytics pricing](https://azure.microsoft.com/pricing/details/stream-analytics/).

     ![Specifying the job start time](Images/start-stream-analytics-job-2.png)

     _Specifying the job start time_